AdaCore/libadalang/user_manual/advices_gotchas.rst

 Defining all values for each is not realistic, as for instance ``Wide_Wide_Character`` has 4 billion values: it is not reasonable to allocate memory for all of them.
+Nevertheless, undefined characters are properly supported and synthesized on-demand, which means that any characters from any sets can be properly handled by Libadalang.